Stepsize errors in the $N$-body problem: discerning Mercury's true possible long-term orbits: Introduction

 \section{Introduction}

 $n$-body problems \citep{HH03} describe the motion of point particles interacting through forces that depend on pairwise distances.
 In astronomy, they are used to model planetary systems, galaxies, or star clusters, among other problems.
-For planetary systems described by conservative Hamiltonian systems, the Lie algebra structure is often used to derive numerical methods known as symplectic methods \citep{hair06}; the most famous is arguably the Wisdom--Holman \citep{WH91} method.
-This mathematical structure is easily generalized to encompass non-conservative systems \citep[e.g.,][]{Tamayoetal2020}.
+For planetary systems described by conservative Hamiltonian systems, the Lie algebra structure is often used to derive numerical methods known as symplectic methods \citep{hair06}{.
+T}he most famous {symplectic method} is arguably the Wisdom--Holman \citep{WH91} method.\footnote{{The Wisdom--Holman map was not derived originally via the Lie algebra framework.}} This mathematical structure is easily generalized to encompass non-conservative systems \citep[e.g.,][]{Tamayoetal2020}.
 Symplectic methods suffer from the well-known and studied roundoff errors and truncation errors.
-However, another source of error, arguably less understood, is that the stepsize chosen is limited by stepsize resonances with the physical frequencies in the system. \cite{C79} showed how chaos emerges from the overlap of resonances.
-The artificial frequencies introduced by the symplectic map are a new source of unphysical chaos, causing further errors.
+However, another source of error, arguably less understood, is that the stepsize chosen is limited by stepsize resonances with the physical frequencies in the system \citep{WH92}.
+The onset of chaotic behavior can be qualitatively understood in terms of the overlap of resonances \cite{C79}.
+The artificial resonances introduced by the symplectic map can overlap, introducing an additional source of unphysical chaos.

-\cite{WH92} showed how numerical resonance overlap occurs in a $2$ planet system.
-Resonances occur between the numerical time step and the difference of the planets' mean motions. \cite{RH99} studied numerical chaos in the context of the Stark Problem. \cite{W15} further showed how resolving pericenter passage avoids effects of stepsize resonances for another two planet system and developed a simple criterion for the timestep required for pericenter resolution. \cite{Hernandezetal2020} studied statistics of $2$-planet systems, finding accurate statistics when this criterion was respected.
+\cite{WH92} showed how {stepsize} resonance overlap occurs in a $2$ planet system.
+Resonances occur between the numerical time step and the difference of the planets' mean motions. \cite{RH99} studied numerical chaos in the context of the Stark Problem. \cite{W15} further showed how resolving pericentre passage avoids effects of stepsize resonances for another two planet system and developed a simple criterion for the timestep required for pericentre resolution. \cite{Hernandezetal2020} studied statistics of $2$-planet systems, finding accurate statistics when this criterion was respected.